Robust certification of arbitrary outcome quantum measurements from temporal correlations: Temporal Inequality with optimal quantum violation

 \section{Temporal Inequality with optimal quantum violation}

-Considering the scenario introduced in Section \ref{s2}, here we would like to design a temporal inequality which can be used as a tool to certify $A_1$, $A_2$, $A_3$, $A_4$ uniquely (up to some unitary).
-Nevertheless, it is important to state here that this inequality can be used for probing non-classicality of any preparation $\rho^{(\mathcal{P})}$ in the scenario mentioned in section \ref{s2}, i.e., without considering the Assumption \ref{ass1}.
+Considering the scenario introduced in Section \ref{s2}, we would like to design a set of temporal inequalities which can be used as a witness to certify $A_1$, $A_2$, $A_3$, $A_4$ uniquely (up to some unitary).
+Nevertheless, it is important to state here that this inequality can be used in the context of any preparation $\rho^{(\mathcal{P})}$ in the scenario mentioned in section \ref{s2}, without imposing Assumption \ref{ass2}.

-Consider now the two-dimensional Fourier transform of the conditional probabilities $p(a_i,a_j|A_i, A_j)$:
+Consider now the two-dimensional Fourier transform of the conditional probabilities $p(a_i,a_j|A_i, A_j)$ \cite{gc1,gc2}: